-The City of Carver had the option of acquiring ing the bridge over North Broadway from the railroad as an historic landmark and overlook, but opted not to when liability and insurance costs proved too expensive.
+When the railroad spur was abandoned the City of Carver debated purchasing the bridge over North Broadway from the railroad as an historic landmark and overlook, but opted not to when liability and insurance costs were too expensive.
 The bridge was torn down in Jan and Feb.1981 by Robert Lunak who salvaged the timber and steel.
-During demolition in January a crane tipped over but no one was injured.
-Remnants of the bridge's pylons, limestone footing, and coal spillings can still be seen along North Broadway, also known locally as Snake Road and old County Road # 47.
+During demolition in Jan. a crane tipped over but no one was injured.
+Remnants of the bridge's pylons and limestone footings can still be seen along North Broadway, also known locally as Snake Road and old County Road # 47.

-Another much smaller H & D Railroad bridge crossed over Carver County Road # 40, later to be called the Old Carver Road which entered Carver on its east side.
+Another much smaller H & D Railroad bridge crossed over Carver County Road # 40, the Carver Road which entered Carver on its east side.
 About Jan.
-1965 an iced track crossing over the bridge caused Milwaukee Road Railroad Locomotive #247 to derail, hitting the bridge abutment, and both the locomotive and bridge came down.
+1965 an iced crossing caused Milwaukee Road Locomotive #247 to derail, hitting the bridge abutment, as both the locomotive and bridge came down.